 Since 2G ethanol technologies still suffer from uncertain economic viability, add-on solutions to 1G ethanol plants could result in synergies and cost savings (Macrelli et al. 2014, Watanabe et al. 2015).
-Different concepts for the integration of 2G ethanol into existing plants can be developed.
-Synergies could result from utilizing lignocellulosic parts of the starch crops (e.g. wheat bran), sharing parts of the downstreaming section, adapting the sugar contents of the fermentation by mixing of the mashes, sharing general infrastructure at the plant site or using lignin as a renewable fuel for heat provision.
+Different concepts for the integration of 2G ethanol into existing plants can be developed, one of them was recently investigated and evaluated in a BIOFIT case study of CIEMAT and Biocarburantes De Castilla Y León S A. Synergies could result from utilizing lignocellulosic parts of the starch crops (e.g. wheat bran), sharing parts of the downstreaming section, adapting the sugar contents of the fermentation by mixing of the mashes, sharing general infrastructure at the plant site or using lignin as a renewable fuel for heat provision.